The Amazing South Costa Rica

 ••

-March is one of the most beautiful months of the year to visit the south of Costa Rica, stable weather and incredible bird activity allow the visitor to enjoy access to areas otherwise impossible in the wet season.
+February is one of the most beautiful months of the year to visit the south of Costa Rica, stable weather and incredible bird activity allow the visitor to enjoy access to areas otherwise impossible in the wet season.
 Because there are almost unlimited birding opportunities, our schedule is design to take advantage of our precious time in each area we visit.
 We repeat overnights in many lodges to look for species we may have missed the day before or even have better viewing opportunities and perhaps that photo you miss the day before.

 Note: *To organize a private tour for your convenience any time of the year, please get in touch with us!